-Six months later, on February 22nd, we found ourselves reluctantly packing up the camp we built, forced to leave our home, Camp Sigangu, Rose Bud Camp on the Cannon Ball River.
+Six months later, on February 22nd, we found ourselves reluctantly packing up the camp we built, forced to leave our home, Camp Sicangu, Rose Bud Camp on the Cannon Ball River.
 What we experienced shaped a new vision for our future.
 Everything changed.

-Our intention is to bridge the way for healing and hope for our Native relatives.
+Our intention is to bridge the way for healing and hope for our Indigenous relatives.
 We came to say, "how can we help?"
 We came to listen.
 We came to love.
 We came to serve the highest good.
 We know that peace begins with conversations, with listening first and foremost.
 There are so many amazing humans doing great work.
 We want to support their mission, their dreams and lift them up!

 We know that PEACE in every step turns the endless path to JOY.